socketry/http-accept/README.md

     $ gem install http-accept

-You should require it in your code like so:
+You can then require it in your code like so:
 ```ruby
 require 'http/accept'
 ```